2021 study connects reduced outdoor time and increased screen time with childhood myopia

 To help curb the pandemic in China, the government shut down schools across the country from January to May 2020.
-During that time, more than 220 million school-age children were confined to their homes while engaging in virtual learning.
+During that time, more than 220 million school children were confined to their homes while engaging in virtual learning.
 In 2020, the researchers tested children’s vision after the lockdown ended.

-The study examined the vision of nearly 124,000 children 6 to 13 during the pre-pandemic years of 2015 through 2019 and the pandemic year of 2020.
-Researchers discovered the prevalence of myopia in the 2020 screenings was greater than the highest prevalence of myopia from 2015 through 2019 for children age 6 (21.5% vs. 5.7%), age 7 (26.2% vs. 16.2%) and age 8 (37.2% vs. 27.7%).
+The study examined the vision of nearly 124,000 children aged 6 to 13 during the pre-pandemic years of 2015 through 2019 and the pandemic year of 2020.
+It found that the prevalence of myopia in 2020 was greater than the highest prevalence of myopia from 2015 through 2019 for children age 6 to 8:

 A large-scale U.S. study published in 2018 found 6.1% of children 5 to 7 and 18.3% of children 8 to 10 had myopia.
 Overall, myopia affects nearly 30% of the U.S. population.
-The World Health Organization estimates that myopia could affect half of the world’s population by 2050, up from one-third in 2020.

 Keep up with routine eye exams for your children